Can’t get out to see wildlife? Well, there are some great webcams for you to watch instead – you can see the wildlife in the comfort of your home!

 Take a look at the Donkey Sanctuary webcams – you can see the donkeys cosy in their barns, including those gentle giants, the Poitou donkeys!
 Shelter 1 has the donkeys who support events and education at the sanctuary and, if you’ve adopted a donkey, you may well see some of the adoption donkeys and what they are up to!

-Miss going to your local zoo or wildlife park?
+How about your local zoo or wildlife park?

 Many zoos and wildlife parks have webcams showing what the animals are up to.
 Chester Zoo has a virtual zoo, bringing the zoo right into your home, as it were!
 ZSL also have a virtual zoo for you.
 Marwell Zoo have webcams of their lemurs, giraffe, flamingos, penguins and aquarium.
 Edinburgh Zoo has lions, penguins, koalas, tigers and pandas.